-My amazing journey to Thailand began with an overnight flight on China Airlines.
+My amazing trip to Thailand began with an overnight flight on China Airlines.
 I was pleasantly surprised at the level of service.
 I traveled in premium economy and business class.
 I highly recommend upgrading when the budget allows.
 Premium is a minimal charge and worth every penny.
 There was much more room than in economy class.
 Business seats recline into a full bed.

 Arriving in Bangkok, our team of ten was met by our local guide and a driver.
 After checking into our hotel for the next three nights, we were treated to a traditional Thai massage, just the thing needed after a long flight.
 Bangkok is the capital city, full of rich culture and beautiful people.
 Here you will find many sacred temples including the Royal Temple, famous for the enormous 5-ton solid gold Buddha and the reclining Buddha at Wat Pho.
 It is also home to the Royal Family.